Rmlyy/uploader/README.md

 For Flameshot users on Linux, you can use [this shell script](https://gist.github.com/Rmlyy/3d712dd1d5ed75416746f7657b3819fb).

 ### Upgrading
-To upgrade, simply replace all the old files and directories (except the uploads directory if you want to keep your uploads) with the new files, and then restart the server.
+To upgrade, simply replace all the old files and directories (except the uploads directory if you want to keep your uploads) with the new files, run `npm i`, and then restart the server.

 ### Demo
 A live version of this uploader is hosted at [https://i.rmly.dev](https://i.rmly.dev), however, there isn't any possibility to test the upload at the moment, it is best if you try it on your own.